Former RAF nuclear bomber to ‘fire up its engines’ at Yorkshire Air Museum

-Yorkshire Air Museum: Former RAF nuclear bomber turned airborne refuelling station ‘Lusy Linda’ to return to the Yorkshire aviation museum 30 years since its arrival
+Yorkshire Air Museum: Former RAF nuclear bomber turned airborne refuelling station ‘Lusty Linda’ to return to the Yorkshire aviation museum 30 years since its arrival

 Yorkshire Air Museum is home to a range of historic machines, from models of the first flyers to Cold War jets to the only existing Halifax Mk III bomber in the UK and a mighty Victor tanker, along with iconic aircraft such as the Harrier and Dakota.